 This is a hard concept for some of my clients.
 The idea of slowing down and resting is often perceived by some as doing nothing–a non productive time.
 It’s not, you are recharging…which you must do to be able to keep going.
 Just coming to terms with giving yourself permission to rest works wonders.

-In Chinese medicine there a many patterns that can lead to insomnia.
-Remember: Chinese medicine looks at the functional energetic properties of organs, having an imbalance in the Heart network and channel doesn’t necessarily mean you have any western heart condition like high blood pressure.
+In Asian medicine there a many patterns that can lead to insomnia.
+Remember: Asian medicine looks at the functional energetic properties of organs, having an imbalance in the Heart network and channel doesn’t necessarily mean you have any western heart condition like high blood pressure.
 And most energetic imbalances will not show up on western tests.

-In the eyes of Chinese medicine ideally, if we are tired, we should have no difficulty falling asleep, staying in a peaceful and deep sleep, then arising feeling rested and ready to go (that’s a Yang quality–the energy to get up and go).
+Ideally, if we are tired we should have no difficulty falling asleep, staying in a peaceful and deep sleep, then arising feeling rested and ready to go (that’s a Yang quality–the energy to get up and go).
 Our sleep should not be overly bothered or disturbed by our dreams either.
-Dream disturbed sleep (that’s the Chinese term for it) is an indicator that something is unsettling.
+Dream disturbed sleep (that’s the Asian term for it) is an indicator that something is unsettling.
 As for those people

 Blood deficiency–Lack of Blood to adequately nourish and settle the Shen (mind, housed in the Heart) these patterns will have a pale tongue and weak pulse.
 The person may be anemic, easily startled, anxious yet tired, and spacey.
 This person may have difficulty nourishing themselves physically and emotionally.
 Untreated, Blood deficiency will evolve into deeper patterns.